 In short, if it isn’t in a mouse or a bird, it probably shouldn’t be going into a cat.

-Thinking about what cats evolved to eat tells us what a cat food should look like.
+Thinking about what cats evolved to eat tells us what cat food should look like.
 It should look like prey.
-It should not look like a buffet of veggies, fruits, grains and starches.
+It should not look like a buffet of veggies, fruits, grains, and starches.
 Fruits and veggies are great for humans and make for colorful and attractive packaging photos – but are not good for cats.